 Repairing a Hole Using Timber Battens

 Another way to fill a hole in plasterboard is to enlarge the hole first to make a square of a suitable size.
 Then cut two battens (19 x 38mm timber will suffice) and make sure they are 100mm longer than the size of the square you have cut.

-Feed a batten into the hole and twist it so it is either upright or horizontal and one third of the distance either up or down or accross the hole.
+Feed a batten into the hole and twist it so it is either upright or horizontal and one third of the distance either up or down or across the hole.
 Make sure you have a 50mm overhang either side of the hole.

 With the batten positioned screw it in place through the front of the plasterboard making sure the screw heads go below the skim of plaster on the board.
-Do this with both battens and then cut a square of plasteboard to fit in the hole.
+Do this with both battens and then cut a square of plasterboard to fit in the hole.
 This can be screwed to the battens with drywall screws and the square plastered together with the 4 screw holes for the battens.